Struggling to conquer your fear? Are you waiting until the time is right? Just not quite ready yet? Not 100% certain?

 But it doesn’t have to.
 We have a choice of how we respond to fear.
-When you feel gripped by fear, do you choose to address it and move past it, or do you stay stuck, paralyzed by it?
+When you feel gripped by fear, do you choose to address it and conquer your fear, or do you stay stuck, paralyzed by it?

 The truth about fear